torbs/eik-lib.github.io/docs/server_metrics.md

 performing and is an important tool in the toolbox for monitoring the servers health status.
 These metrics do not provide statistics on assets uploaded to the asset server.

-The metrics the server provide is not bound to a given metric system so its possible to provide the metrics to any monitoring system one prefer.
+The metrics the server provides are not bound to any particular metric system so it's possible to provide the metrics to any monitoring system one prefer.
 The metric stream emits a set of generic metric objects one can alter and pipe in any way one would prefer.